Leica M/M-P ‘Protector’ half case review

 I’m not one for cases or half cases; working cameras are just that, they’re not pampered, and I’m not really one for straps either as they’re a problem when working with tripods.
-That said, I did once have a black ‘ever-ready’ type some thirty years ago for a black Nikon F2AS that was constantly with me.
+That said, I did once have a black ‘ever-ready’ type some thirty years ago for a black Nikon F2AS that was constantly with me (and one of my favourite cameras, ever*).
 I discarded the detachable front and used it as a half case, as it provided a secure grip and a lot of protection.
 And yes, that camera had a strap, one of the superb, thin Nikon black and yellow nylon woven straps.

 In 2014 I bought a Leica M-P from the Leica Store in Mayfair and intended to buy a half case for it for much the same reason.
-At the time I considered a Leica branded case – who better to buy case from than Leica themselves?
+At the time I considered a Leica branded case – the Leica M/M-P half case, and who better to buy a case from than Leica themselves?
 But I wanted a black one and they were out of stock…

 Fast forward a few years and I decided to buy one.
 The black appears to be no longer made (the M-P itself exists in a different form, having been replaced by the outstanding Leica M10 and variants – the Leica M10-R being my preference), so I was limited to the brown instead.
 It’s described as ‘cognac’ coloured – a little too light for my liking (and a little lighter than pictured, I would say), as I wanted the camera to remain discreet.
 But, in fairness, no one gives it a second glance.

 On the base, there’s a stamped Leica roundel but it’s very low-key and, anyway, it’s not visible from the front.

 I had heard that many Leica users preferred off brands but I couldn’t see why, and still can’t.
 At around £150 at the Leica online store, the Leica case, or ‘Camera Protector’ as it’s called for the M/M-P, is also very competitively priced.